 In November 2021, contractors Balfour Beatty installed the piles and built the foundations well ahead of time to prepare for the building of the new lattice pylons in July 2022.
 The first lattice pylon was fully erected next to the M49 on Tuesday 19 July 2022.

 Most pylons take up to four weeks to assemble with those near the River Avon taking approximately six weeks.
-All of the new pylons will be constructed and will have the wires in place by 2023.
+All of the new pylons will be constructed and will have the wires in place by early 2024.

 During the work to install the wires between the pylons, we’ll use controlled lifting systems and erect scaffolding where the wires cross over roads.

 Aden Precious, Project Manager at the Hinkley Connection Project, commented: “We are delighted that the first of 27 lattice pylons is already built around Avonmouth with more to come in the following weeks.”